Rolfing® Structural Integration:

 Let’s Get Started.

-Reach out for a free 20-min consult call to see if the work is a good fit for you.
+Reach out for a free 15-min consult call to see if the work is a good fit for you.

 • Sessions generally follow a consistent structure.
 When you arrive, we will check in about how you’re doing and what you’ve noticed since our last session.
 If you haven’t already, you will change into your Rolfing clothes, and we will do a short movement assessment.
-We will then have about an hour for bodywork on the table, including hands-on touch and movement cues, with opportunities to stand, move, and take note of what’s happening.
+We will then have about an hour for bodywork on the table and seated, including hands-on touch and movement cues, with opportunities to stand, move, and take note of what’s happening.
 We will close with movement integration, if appropriate, and a short post-assessment to notice what’s changed and where we’ll go next.

 For more on what to wear and what to expect, check out the For New Clients page.